Menu Close

 I knew about BBSs thanks to an old friend who was an experienced PC user.
 I started logging in to them for some much-needed social contact.
 I soon learned about Q‑Link (precursor to AOL), Prodigy, and CompuServe.
 I tried all three, but only Q‑Link (soon rebranded to America Online) had a local dial-in number, so that’s the one I was able to stick with despite CompuServe being more interesting overall.

 I was one of the founders of a local PC user group, which led to my first technology consulting job.
-I soon found that doing anything computer-related was much more interesting than running the insurance fund.
-I kept doing that, of course (until late 1992, anyway).
+I soon found that doing anything computer-related was much more interesting than running the insurance fund, so I started a consulting practice that I ran alongside my insurance work.

-When I returned to Atlanta in 1993, I didn’t have the confidence to seek a job in tech yet.
+When I returned to Atlanta in 1993, I didn’t yet have the confidence to seek a job in tech.
 I worked another two years in administrative roles.
-I also did more and more technical consulting and training on the side.
-Soon after returning to Atlanta, I started doing technical support on AOL in exchange for a free account (you had to pay by the minute back then, otherwise).
+I did more and more technical consulting and training on the side, though.
+Soon after returning to Atlanta, I started doing technical support on AOL in exchange for a free account (otherwise you had to pay by the minute).
 I finally transitioned to my first tech job in 1995, doing tech support at my ISP, MindSpring Enterprises.